-Bike hire is available from Burley, while Burley Wagon Rides give you the opportunity to experience the pretty village lanes and Forest tracks by horse-drawn wagonette.
+Bike hire is available from Burley, while Burley Wagon Rides allow you to experience the pretty village lanes and Forest tracks by horse-drawn wagonette.

-There are a number of ancient architectural mounds to be found on the heath, including Castle Hill, an Iron Age hill fort (or the remains of…) immediately to the north-west of the village, close to Burley Street.
+There are several ancient architectural mounds to be found on the heath, including Castle Hill, an Iron Age hill fort (or the remains of…) immediately to the northwest of the village, close to Burley Street.

 An Open Forest golf course, Burley Golf Club can be found on the eastern edge of the village, with holes that offer some superb panoramic views!

 The village can be accessed from four different directions.
 The two most direct roads enter Burley from the north-west; from Picket Post on the A31, about a mile east of Ringwood, and from the A35 to the south-east (Lyndhurst-Christchurch road).